The best time to visit Portugal for surfing, weather, deals, and events

 Low season (November to March)

-Just as most of the world, the low season in Portugal coincides with winter, which occurs between December and March.
+Just as in most parts of the world, the low season in Portugal coincides with winter, which typically occurs between December and March.

-It is also worth mentioning that Portugal is one of the countries with more sunny days in Europe.
+It is also worth mentioning that Portugal is one of the countries with the most sunny days in Europe.
 So, the days with blue skies are very frequent even in winter!

 Portuguese Events and Festivals

-Portugal is well known for its popular festivals.
+Portugal is renowned for its vibrant festivals.
 The month of June is when most of them take place.
-Several cities in the country organize incredible festivals, with lots of food, shows, and traditions.
+Several cities in the country host incredible festivals, featuring a variety of food, entertainment, and traditions.

 Summer events